-That's why the Saugerties Town Board took the Climate Smart Communities Pledge back in 2009, the first town in Ulster County to do so.
+- Took the Climate Smart Communities Pledge back in 2009, the first town in Ulster County to do so.

 There is an immediacy to this threat that requires all of us to be proactive and take responsibility for our little corner of the world as we work to further reduce our municipal greenhouse gas emissions and develop additional mitigation policies to address current and future impacts.

 Our town's Climate Smart Saugerties task force is a perfect example of how volunteer efforts are bringing us closer to an energy sustainable future.
-The work of the task force couldn't be more important.
+The work of the task force couldn't be more important.”

 Fred Costello Jr, Supervisor, Town of Saugerties NY